GULibrarySandbox/intro-text-mining-analysis-old/content/3-Rights_permissions_licences.md

 {% capture deidentify %}
 Unless the participants have given their informed consent to being identified, you might need to remove personally identifying data from your data set before publishing it.
 This applies to all personal information, not just data which is sensitive or confidential.

+Where a social media service has a search function, using direct quotes can identify individuals.

 {% capture reidentification %}
 **Beware of re-identification**

 If de-identification is done carelessly, or there are many data points in a data set that are unique to an individual, the data can be re-identified.
 In at least one case, this has led to published data sets being retracted.

-Note also that when a social media service has a search function, direct quotes from individuals can identify them
 {% endcapture %}
 {% include alert.md text=reidentification color="danger" %}